Zarhult/jstats/README.md

 # jstats

 `jstats` is a python script intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
 Features include:
-* Works on websites, html files, and text files
+* Works on websites, ebooks (.epub), html files, and text files
-* Generates frequency lists (of unknown morphemes only, if desired)
+* Generates frequency lists (only of morphemes unknown to the user, if desired)
 * Determines how many of the most frequent morphemes must be known for a certain level of comprehension
 * Import text file containing known morphemes, to personalize results

-For instance, suppose you are an intermediate learner and you want to read a Japanese novel you found on a webpage.
-Assuming you use Anki, you could export your deck as a .txt file, then feed that and the URL to `jstats`.
+For instance, suppose you are an intermediate learner and you want to read a Japanese ebook.
+Assuming you use Anki, you could export your deck as a .txt file, then feed that and the epub file to `jstats`.
 The result would be a text file telling you what your current percent comprehension is, what the most common unknown morphemes are, and how many of them you need to learn to reach, say, 90% comprehension.
-This will give you an idea of how hard the novel will be for you, and a list of the most important words to learn to quickly bring up your comprehension of the desired novel.
+This will give you an idea of how hard the book will be for you, and a list of the most important words/morphemes to learn to quickly bring up your comprehension of the ebook you're interested in.

 # Installation